 Section 1 - How the COGS feature works

-Link My Books imports your Amazon and eBay settlements as they become available.
-With COGS tracking turned on we also generate a list of all the products you sold as part of each settlement.
+With COGS tracking turned on Link My Books will generate a list of all the products sold as part of each payout from a sales channel.

-We then take your landed product costs (which you input - more on that in the next step) and use those to calculate the total value of all of the units sold during a given settlement - your cost of goods sold.
+We use your landed product costs which you input on the product costs page to calculate the monetary value of each of the products sold during a given settlement.

 Let's break down the lines of the above bill for clarity.